Keyboard shortcuts

 The Rosterable concern introduces a skip_campaigns boolean flag to explicitly control the lifecycle of the roster.

 • Campaign Mode (skip_campaigns: false): The roster is managed by registration campaigns.
-This is the default state.
-Even in campaign mode, manual adjustments (moves/adds) are allowed after the campaign is completed.
+This is the default state for registerables.
+Manual adjustments are blocked while the item is locked and become available after a completed campaign.

 • Direct Management (skip_campaigns: true): The roster is managed exclusively by staff.
 Users can be added or removed directly at any time.
 This is intended for groups that will never be part of a registration campaign (e.g., special "late-comers" groups or directly managed seminars).